 It’s advertised as a “Silent speed mechanism”.
 The fact that the actual calculation process is analogue allows for continuous rotation when adding/subtracting for multiplication and division.
 It makes the machine fast enough to directly input the multiplier one digit after the other while the machine is calculating.
 As a result there is no need for a multiplication register.

-Furthermore, while dividing there is a smart detection system to predict wether a next subtraction will end with a negative result.
+Furthermore, while dividing there is a smart detection system to predict whether a next subtraction will end with a negative result.
 In that case the next division does not take place.
-In stead the carriage is moved to the next position.
+Instead the carriage is moved to the next position.
 Doing so saves an unnecessary subtraction as well as a the related corrective addition.
 The silent speed mechanism + the prediction mechanism are the reasons why in particular a division is executed much faster than on competitive machines.

 Enter a number and hit the “+” or the “-” key.